spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 - The output in the V2, V3 system is in units of arcsec.
 - The input x and y are 0-based coordinates.
 - The center of the first pixel is (0, 0), so the first pixel goes from -0.5 to 0.5.
-- The reference point of the transform is (0, 0).
+- The origin of the transform is taken to be (0, 0).
-  Note, that a different reference point on the detector can be used to compute the transform(s) from detector to V2,V3.
-In this case an offset transform should be prepended to the distortion transform(s) to account for the change of origin in the detector coordinate frame.
+  Note, that while a different origin can be used  for some transforms the relevant offset should first be prepended to the distortion transform to account for the change in origin of the coordinate frame.
+For instance, MIRI takes input in (0, 0) - indexed detector pixel coordinates, but shifts these around prior to calling transforms that are defined with respect to science-frame pixels that omit reference pixels.

 Internally the WCS pipeline works with 0-based coordinates.
 When FITS header keywords are used, the 1 pixel offset in FITS coordinates is accounterd for internally in the pipeline.

-For the MIRI Imager this file contains a polynomial and filter dependent offsets.
-For the MIRI MRS, NIRCAM, NIRISS and FGS the model is a combination of polynomials.
+The model is a combination of polynomials.

 :model: Transform from detector to an intermediate frame (instrument dependent).